-Good oral hygiene is always important, and the use of an antibacterial rinse, such as Colgate Total® Advanced Pro-Shield™ Mouthwash, will aid in reducing the amount of bacteria present around the extraction site.
+Good oral hygiene is always important, and the use of an antibacterial rinse will aid in reducing the amount of germs present around the extraction site.

 How Is a Dry Socket Treated?

-The majority of doctors who perform oral surgery are also able to treat dry socket symptoms, but in extreme cases, they may refer patients to an oral surgeon.
-When the patient returns to the office, the extraction site is thoroughly cleaned and sometimes a dressing is placed in the socket with a special paste designed to help heal the socket and eliminate pain.
-Typically, the symptoms disappear within 24 hours of treatment, but some patients require daily appointments for an application of a new dressing until the symptoms disappear.
-If the patient is able to take medication, a non-steroidal anti-inflammatory medication is prescribed to help with the discomfort.
+The majority of doctors who perform oral surgery are also able to treat dry socket symptoms.
+In extreme cases, however, they may refer patients to an oral surgeon.
+When the patient returns to the office, the extraction site is thoroughly cleaned, and sometimes a dressing is placed in the socket with a special paste designed to help heal the socket and eliminate pain.
+Typically, the symptoms disappear within 24 hours of treatment, but some patients require daily appointments for the application of a new dressing until the symptoms disappear.
+If the patient is able to take medication, a non-steroidal anti-inflammatory medication is generally prescribed to help with the discomfort.

 Although experiencing a dry socket is an unfortunate post-operative outcome for an oral surgery patient, it can be easily treated.
 The patient can then go on with his or her normal life as the tooth socket heals.
 Good oral hygiene and frequent visits to the dentist and dental hygienist can help prevent any further complications from this occurrence.